Edgeberry/Edgeberry/README.md

 sudo edgeberry --help
 ```

-Covers setup, version, service control (`--start`, `--stop`, `--restart`, `--enable`, `--disable`), the hardware UUID and base board version, and `--identify` to make a device announce itself physically — useful for finding one device among many.
+Covers setup, version, service control (`--start`, `--stop`, `--restart`, `--enable`, `--disable`), the hardware UUID and base board version, `--hostname` to see what the device calls itself, and `--identify` to make a device announce itself physically — useful for finding one device among many.

 ## Building an application